-When I left we had just started on the internal forum posting initiative and unfortunately I do not believe it was completed.
-This was to provide a central location to capture knowledge sharing or information discussions in a searchable database.
-Using open source content management systems and open source integrated forums our goal was to create a central communication collaboration hub to capture and exchange ideas, custom coded solutions, and best practices.
-With the many available add-ons to the open source CMS systems we considered adding an internal high level project management status tracking system and resource request system for senior level managers to gain near real-time visibility to the status and resource needs of all of the many projects taking place all over the country.
+When I left we had just started on the internal forum posting initiative and did not get to complete the effort.
+That approach would provide a central location to capture knowledge sharing or information discussions in a searchable database.
+Using open source content management systems, and open source integrated forums, the goal was to create a central communication collaboration hub to capture and exchange ideas, custom coded solutions, and best practices.
+With the many available add-ons to the open source CMS systems, I prototyped a high level project management status tracking system, and resource request system, to gain near real-time visibility to the status and resource needs of all of the many projects taking place anywhere in the world.

 This was a very practical way we leveraged existing social and collaboration technology by building the structure and processes to add business value.
 It enhanced the customer value proposition by providing better and faster customer solutions, more customer focus, and better internal employee interaction.
 In other words, this whole solution was low cost and used existing collaboration tools to advance business interests.
 It helped to promote end client satisfaction because of the nature and ability to gain “the right answer right now.”
 It started to produce a “learning organization.”

 Refinements, Enhancements, and New Dimensions to Collaboration and Knowledge Tools